 ET 681 Technology and School Change (3.00 cr.)
 Explores issues and ethics of technology as a tool for change in schools.
 Topics include ethical and legal considerations of the Internet, technology planning, and issues surrounding using technology as a catalyst for change.

 ET 690 Educational Technology Seminar (3.00 cr.)
 Prerequisite: ET 605, ED 600 or written permission of the instructor is required.
 Examines current trends in the field of educational technology.
+May be repeated for credit with written permission of adviser.
 (Formerly ED 683)

 ET 691 Educational Technology Internship (3.00 cr.)
 Prerequisite: Completion of 24 credits, written permission of the adviser is required.
 At meetings with the department coordinator, assigned readings in specific areas of educational technology are discussed to provide some theory for the educational technology practice in which individual participants engage.
 At the discretion of the College, participants may earn graduate credit for experiences with educational technology on the school, district, or state level.
 Students who are interested in obtaining internship credit may contact the adviser at any time.
 Offered on an individual basis or in groups.